 How to Get Benefits for Water Contamination Injuries as a Family Member

-Getting your deserved benefits starts by completing.
-You also need to show evidence that you qualify under the existing law.
+You can benefit from a class action lawsuit if it is successful.
+First, you will need to show evidence that you qualify under the existing law.
 This can include VA Form 10-10068: Camp Lejeune Family Member Program Application.

 - Legal documentation that you are a veteran’s dependent (i.e., marriage or birth certificate)